 Sales Cycle Stages: A Detailed Breakdown

-Companies with a dedicated, well-defined sales process experience 18% more revenue growth than companies without one.
+Companies with a dedicated, well-defined sales process experience 18% more revenue growth than those without.
 Understanding how customers move through your sales cycle makes it much easier to spot where your strategy falls short.
 You’ll know if a prospect is hitting all of the expected marks on the way to closing a sale or is missing your defined targets and expectations if you have something to benchmark against.

 That’s true, but if you spend effort and resources perfecting the end of your sales cycle, you may end up creating an even more robust pipeline for your team to work with.
 It’s beneficial to spend time and energy focusing on all parts of your cycle, not just those that start the process off.